run-ai/genv/_sources/development/development.rst.txt

     docker kill genv-server-1

-Then, because of how remote features :ref:`work <Remote Installation>`, you will have to edit the SSH configuration on the host machine to allow simple SSH commands that :code:`genv remote` uses.
+Then, because of how remote features :doc:`work <../remote/installation>`, you will have to edit the SSH configuration on the host machine to allow simple SSH commands that :code:`genv remote` uses.

 Edit the SSH configuration file by running the following command on the host machine: